 What are indoor allergens and how to avoid them?

 Another allergen met indoors is mold.
-It grows wherever there is excessive moist.
+It grows wherever there is excessive moisture.
 It can cause severe respiratory problems.
-To protect yourself from the harmful effects, try to reduce the humidity by using a humidifier to control the level of moist in the rooms and use chlorine to disinfect the affected surfaces.
+To protect yourself from the harmful effects, try to reduce the humidity by using a humidifier to control the level of moisture in the rooms and use chlorine to disinfect the affected surfaces.
 Bleach kills the bacteria.

 Pets are not an allergen, but pet dander is.
 Pet dander is dead skin that falls out of most animals, including your pet and rodents.
 In most cases, you don’t have to get rid of your pet, but keeping it out of the bedroom will certainly improve the quality of the air you breathe.
 Washing all their bedding, as well as giving your beloved furry friend a bath every two months, can do wonders.